Before setting off:

 - Time-trial/“Tri” bars” are not allowed on Club rides.

 - Choose the appropriate ride to match their current ability in terms of both speed and distance.
+If you are not sure it’s better to drop down a group.

 - Inform the ride leader that you are going on the ride, either in advance or at the briefing.